 The agency's ERT responds to large-scale emergency situations and critical incidents.
 These include civil disorder, tactical search and rescue operations, disaster emergencies such as hurricanes, and prolonged incidents that would over-tax the normal resources of the agency.
 ERT was one of the units deployed to assist with the Republican National Convention when it was held in Tampa in 2012.
 ERT deputies are on call 24-hours a day, 7 days a week.

 Because of the large number of beaches, lakes, rivers and marshes, the Sarasota County Sheriff’s Office developed a dive team.
 The agency’s SURF Unit is called upon to search for evidence of crimes and victims of drowning, water accidents and foul play.
 These highly trained underwater specialists have to work in some of the most difficult and challenging environments imaginable, as many of the waterways are full of silt and sediment deposits that affect underwater visibility.
 Like the other specialty units of the agency, SURF deputies are on call 24-hours a day, seven days a week.

-The Marine Unit’s two full-time deputies are supplemented by 6 deputies who provide assistance on a part-time basis when required.
-The Marine Unit functions primarily to ensure the safety of the county’s many waterways.
+The Marine Unit’s two full-time deputies are supplemented by seven others who provide assistance on a part-time basis when required.
+The Marine Unit functions primarily to ensure the safety of the county’s many waterways by utilizing any of the three agency Yellowfin vessels.
 Marine Patrol deputies enforce boating laws and conduct routine boat safety inspections.
 They respond to all emergency calls for service on the water, including vessel and aircraft crashes, reports of missing boaters and divers and sick or injured subjects.
 The Unit also works in partnership with other local, state and federal law enforcement agencies to keep local waterways safe.